 The treatment uses light activated chemicals known as photosensitisers or photocatalysts to harness energy from the sun.
 Then this energy is used to produce reactive oxygen species which can kill microorganisms contaminating water.
 While still a new treatment, the review explores how it could be used and delivered to people all over the world.
 Additionally, Martin looks at what researchers need to focus on to make this happen.

-And if you want to hear more from Martin, then you can check out his blog on water use.
+If you want to hear more from Martin, then you can check out his blog on water use.

 Other Grantham Scholars have written chapters in Springer’s Encyclopedia.
 To find out more follow the links below.